anselm/blox/IDEAS.md

 # NOTES AND IDEAS

-# try harder to pull events up to blox level itself -> work around whatever is crashing that
+# - rename "on_*" to "do_*" ? as in do_reset or do_goto or do_event? just for clarity?

+		i am now specially reserving the word on_* to look for events...

+# - I did want to copy blox.functions.on_something handlers directly up to blox.on_something ...

+		this would purely be nice for document level scripting, it makes it simpler to say "thing.do_something"

-# semantic choreography
+# - continue to improve semantic choreography

-	- I'd like to kind of build up a concatenation that refines from a coarse to fine position and orientation
-	- And or specifies some policies (face towards direction of travel etc)
+	This tries to strike a balance between high level story telling and simplicity in a declarative grammar.
+	It will probably have a lot of verbs.
+	It's currently merged with sequencing of events over time - which arguably it should be distinct from

+	The approach I've been taking is to define a BehaviorIntent which accepts a single event filled with lots of hints.
+	The event can be a single request or an array of requests - that get played back over time.
+	These are the powers I want:

+	linear kinematic
+		* accelerate in general

+	linear inverse kinematic
 		* go to entity
 		* go to xyz
 		* be at a height regardless of other stuff, like a height above ground
 		- go to be in front of player
 		- go behind (player sets what is behind)
 		- go above (look at thing and get height)
 		- go below
 		- go generally nearish
 		- be pinned to a wall at a height at a position

+	angular
+		* face forward [ this is not working as well as I would like although it does work ]
 		- face a certain direction
 		- face a relative direction (look left) waggle
-	- face forward
 		- face player ( billboard )
+		- tilt { for waddling, or cartoon effects - like tilt left or tilt right }
+		- spin in general

+	collision?
 		- fire an event when goal is reached?

 	- other ideas -> waddle, tilt, spin, follow nearest person, avoid each other